 Here are 10 good reasons to use learning objectives when you create training at work.

 If there’s a cardinal rule in developing training content, it’s to keep the learner’s needs front and center.
 Creating learning objectives, and using them throughout the training content development process, will help you do this.
+You can use your learning objectives, once written, to guide your efforts in creating learning assessments, learning content, learning activities, and learning evaluations.

 2. Gives the learner a chance to know what he/she should be able to do after the training